-IBS symptoms can start at any age.
-Common triggers include gastroenteritis, antibiotic use and gastrointestinal surgery, but many sufferers cannot associate their IBS with a cause.
-It is likely that IBS symptoms are caused by a disruption to the intestinal microflora (bacteria).
+IBS affects 15-20% of the population.
+IBS onset can be attributed by gastroenteritis, antibiotic use or gastrointestinal surgery, but a cause is not always known.
+It is likely that IBS is caused by a disruption to the intestinal microflora (bacteria).
 There is strong evidence that diet plays a role in the exacerbation of symptoms.

 There are two types of fibre – soluble and insoluble.
 Depending on your symptom profile and your current fibre intake, your dietitian may need to increase or decrease your fibre intake or encourage a certain type of fibre to manage your symptoms.

 Evidence suggests that short chain carbohydrates (FODMAPs) in the diet can exacerbate IBS symptoms.
 These include fructose, lactose, fructo-oligosaccharides, galacto-oligosaccharides and polyols.
 A low FODMAP diet improves IBS symptoms in at least 75% of IBS patients, however, it is not a "one diet fits all" approach.
 A low FODMAP diet must be tailored to an individual's symptoms, with an emphasis on including fibre and prebiotic-rich foods to maintain gut health.
 A strict low FODMAP diet over the long term may have implications for gut health and as such our dietitians will work with you to ensure your diet is structured appropriately.

 Some individual's are sensitive to natural and artificial food chemicals, found in a variety of fruits and vegetables, proteins and commercial products.
 Likelihood of food chemical intolerance is investigated by our dietitians when other approaches to IBS management have failed to provide relief, and generally with there is concurrent evidence of allergic disease such as eczema, urticaria or asthma.
 A low food chemical diet is highly restrictive and should only be done under dietitian guidance.